 Laser Spine Institute relieves pain caused by foraminal stenosis with an endoscopic procedure called a foraminotomy.
 A foraminotomy involves enlarging the passageway in the vertebra that nerves pass through when they travel out of the spine and toward the rest of the body.
-Scar tissue, bulging disc and bone spurs can narrow the passageway (called the foramen), squeezing the nerve and causing pain associated with foraminal stenosis.
+Scar tissue, a bulging disc and bone spurs can narrow the passageway (called the foramen), squeezing the nerve and causing pain associated with foraminal stenosis.
 By removing the overgrown tissue, a foraminotomy relieves pressure on the nerve.

 Laser Spine Institute can treat foraminal stenosis in a minimally invasive manner using advanced techniques and surgical implements.
 This allows our surgeons to treat the spine condition on an outpatient basis while minimizing tissue damage and greatly reducing the risk of complications.

 If you’d like more information about foraminal stenosis treatments at Laser Spine Institute, contact us today.
-We offer a complimentary review your MRI or CT scan for to help you determine if you are a candidate for our endoscopic spine procedures.
+We offer a complimentary review your MRI or CT scan to help determine if you are a candidate for our minimally invasive spine procedures.